 What Are Nootropics?

 The term nootropics comes from the words for mind (nous) and turning/bending (trepein).
 The word includes everything from caffeine to prescription medicine.
 Some people even include a healthier diet, better sleep, and exercise in their definition of the word.
-However, for most people the expression is a synonym for cognitive enhancers or smart drugs.
+However, for most people the expression is a synonym for cognitive enhancers.
 In short, nootropics are substances intended to have a beneficial effect on the mind.

 What are the main effects of Nootropics?